= tis · Subject

 =. p ?:(q r p)

-.
+Use =? to replace the value of leg .p with .r on condition .q.
 As usual, we are not actually mutating the subject, just creating a new subject with a changed value.
-The change in value includes a type check against the old subject; the type of r
+The change in value includes a type check against the old subject; the type of .r must nest under the type of .p.

 Examples